fleetdm/fleet/docs/infrastructure/fleet-on-ubuntu.md

 goose: no migrations to run. current version: 20161229171615
 ```

 Before we can run the server, we need to generate some TLS keying material.
 If you already have tooling for generating valid TLS certificates, then you are encouraged to use that instead.
-You will need a TLS certificate and key for running the Kolide server.
+You will need a TLS certificate and key for running the Fleet server.
 If you'd like to generate self-signed certificates, you can do this via:

 ```
 $ openssl genrsa -out /tmp/server.key 4096